janpeuker/awesome-tech-roles/README.md

 See also: Site Reliability Engineer (SRE)

 - [ACM Software Engineering Code of Ethics and Professional Practice](https://ethics.acm.org/code-of-ethics/software-engineering-code/) - The Association for Computing Machinery (ACM) ethics full version has good ideas on teamwork and career of SWE's.
-- [c2 Wiki](https://wiki.c2.com/?SoftwareEngineering) - (for historic context) Ward Cunningham's original Wiki with a discussion what software engineering means.
+- [c2 Wiki](https://wiki.c2.com/?SoftwareEngineering) - (For historic context) Ward Cunningham's original Wiki with a discussion what software engineering means.
 - [Decoding SWE Job Titles](https://increment.com/teams/decoding-job-titles/) - Increment #11, an overview on SWE specific job titles, especially specialization and seniority.
 - [Growing in ladders of abstraction](https://neilkakkar.com/things-I-learned-to-become-a-senior-software-engineer.html#growing-using-different-ladders-of-abstraction) - An individual's journey towards senior engineer, covers interaction with other practices e.g. testing.
 - [Senior Engineer Skills](https://skamille.medium.com/an-incomplete-list-of-skills-senior-engineers-need-beyond-coding-8ed4a521b29f) - Camille Fournier sharing a list of non-technicals skills for engineers expanding their influence.
 - [Software engineering at large tech-firms](https://80000hours.org/career-guide/reports/software-engineering-at-large-tech-firms/) - 80,000 Hours is a non-profit with great career advise, this is an older guide on SWE roles in Tech firms specifically .
-- [SWEBOK](https://www.computer.org/education/bodies-of-knowledge/software-engineering) - (for comparison) The IEEE has their "authoritative" definition of software engineering, sadly it's behind a subscription-wall so it's not used in Tech.
+- [SWEBOK](https://www.computer.org/education/bodies-of-knowledge/software-engineering) - (For comparison) The IEEE has their "authoritative" definition of software engineering, sadly it's behind a subscription-wall so it's not used in Tech.
 - [The Product-Minded Software Engineer](https://blog.pragmaticengineer.com/the-product-minded-engineer/) - Gergely Orosz on the mix between product manager designer and engineer, and healthy curiosity for the business.
 - [Useful things about Engineering levels](https://charity.wtf/2020/09/14/useful-things-to-know-about-engineering-levels/) - Charity Majors on levelling and how to level up.
 - [WayUp Software Engineer Job Guide](https://www.wayup.com/guide/entry-level-software-engineer-job-guide/) - Simple introduction explaining main tasks, relationship to other roles and technologies.